spraveenk/Android-People-Chat-Rules/README.md

 - Ask for write access but don't be surprised if it's revoked when you go against their spirit.

-- Use pastie or pastebin or gist for posting more than two lines of code.
+- Use pastie.org or pastebin.com or gist.github.com for posting more than two lines of code.

 - Please use global language "English" to communicating each other.
 (If you are using your local language, you'll be lose your access)